Yttrium aluminium garnet

 Yttrium aluminium garnet (YAG, Y_{3}Al_{5}O_{12}) is a synthetic crystalline material of the garnet group.
 It is a cubic yttrium aluminium oxide phase, with other examples being YAlO_{3} (YAP) in a hexagonal or an orthorhombic, perovskite-like form, and the monoclinic Y_{4}Al_{2}O_{9} (YAM).

 Due to its broad optical transparency, low internal stress, high hardness, chemical and heat resistance, YAG is used for a variety of optics.
 Its lack of birefringence (unlike sapphire) makes it an interesting material for high-energy/high-power laser systems.
 Laser damage levels of YAG ranged from 1.1 to 2.2 kJ/cm^{2} (1064 nm, 10 ns).

 YAG, like garnet and sapphire, has no uses as a laser medium when pure.
 However, after being doped with an appropriate ion, YAG is commonly used as a host material in various solid-state lasers.
 Rare earth elements such as neodymium and erbium can be doped into YAG as active laser ions, yielding Nd:YAG and Er:YAG lasers, respectively.
 Cerium-doped YAG (Ce:YAG) is used as a phosphor in cathode-ray tubes and white light-emitting diodes, and as a scintillator.
+It is often produced with the Czochralski method.
+YAG is produced with this process in an iridium crucible at 2100 degrees C under oxidizing conditions with mixed oxides as the starting charge.